schneems/schneems/about.md

 # How to say my name

-"Schneems" is my webhandle, it's pronounced like schnapps.
-My full name is Richard Schneeman.
+"Schneems" is my webhandle.
+Start by saying the first half of "schnapps" and end with the last bit of "seems" (Schn-eems).
+My full name is Richard Schneeman (Shhhh - knee - man).
 Listen below to hear both pronounced.

 <audio controls>
   <source src="{%  asset_path 'say-schneems.mp3' %}" type="audio/mpeg">